gbelleyforand/dotfiles/README.md

 ## Theme System (Sketchybar)

+> ?? **Work in Progress**: The automatic theme switching system is still under development and currently very buggy.
+Manual theme switching is more reliable.

 The Sketchybar configuration includes an automatic theme switching system that responds to macOS system appearance changes.

 **How it works:**